henrya2/KenneyGame/README.md

 # KenneyGame
-A simple platform game made by Unreal Engine 4
+A simple 2D platform game made by Unreal Engine 4 in C++